How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Gregory Baltoro 75 backpacking pack

-See the Gregory Baltoro 75 on Amazon See the Gregory Baltoro 75 on REI
+See the Gregory Baltoro 75 on Backcountry See the Gregory Baltoro 75 on REI

 • Sizes available for men include S, M, and L, while women’s sizes range from XS, S, to M.